Long Long Time Ago 2: Critical reception

 Rating the film 2/5, Whang Yee-ling of 8 Days noted that Jack Neo "seems emotionally and creatively depleted after putting much of his heart into writing-directing Long Long Time Ago" and that "even Neo's ear for vernacular humour fails him, and the Hokkien exchanges are strained".
 She also criticised the film's "simplistic lessons on racial harmony in addition to intergenerational strife".
 She concluded, "The story is merely marking time, the characters remaining one-note types over the decade".

 Similarly, Yahoo!
 News Singapore found Long Long Time Ago 2 "not as good" as its first part, giving it a score of 3.5/5.
 While praising the film's "[c]ompelling family drama" and "refreshing take on relationships in Singapore", they noted that it "doesn’t provide the proper cathartic resolution to the many conflicts that arise", with "[t]oo many characters and plots to keep track of", "blatant product placement" and a "downer" of a "weak resolution".

 Jeremy Sing of SINdie found the "discrepancy" in the two parts "so great", with Part Two filled with "preachiness, television-style histronics... in-your-face product placements" and "a paper-thin plot".
 While he praised the film for "bravely tackling a sensitive topic" of the interracial marriage between Ah Hee and Rani, Sing criticised the overall "weak plot development, characterisation, trite direction and its propensity to ‘teach’ the audience what we were supposed to gather from the film".

 Box office

 Long Long Time Ago 2 was ranked second in the Singapore box office to Batman v Superman: Dawn of Justice in its opening week.
 It earned $3.02 million to date.
 The total local box office of two films is over $7.1 million.

-Sequels
+Future

-After Long Long Time Ago 2, Director Jack Neo and producers have planned for four instalments for Long Long Time Ago film series, but production of part 3 and 4 depends on the box office results of the first two films.
+After the previous film and this film, Director Jack Neo and producers have planned for four instalments for this film series, but production of parts 3 and 4 depends on the box office results of the first two films.
 Neo states he still has many more stories from 1978 to 2016 to explore.

-A third part is eventually made, titled The Diam Diam Era, and is scheduled to be released on 26 November 2020.
-A fourth and final film, The Diam Diam Era Two, is also scheduled to be released in February 2021.
+And after he explored, he eventually made parts 3 and 4 known as The Diam Diam Era and The Diam Diam Era Two.